case/evbogue.com/content/ahead.md

 1. Get Arch Linux installed on my machine.
 2. Learn systemd

 I have accomplished the first goal.
-After an epic four days of wrasting with my Macbook Pro, I finally got Arch Linux to take.
+After an epic four days of wrastling with my Macbook Pro, I finally got Arch Linux to take.

 The benefit of Arch Linux is clear to anyone who's spent five minutes reading about it.
 When you type